cognitect-labs/vase/samples/petstore-full/README.md

 5. Change all the `:datomic-uri` settings under `resources/*.edn` to use `datomic:pro://localhost:4334/petstore-full`

-If you want to use the in-memory Datomic database, packaged in Vase, then instead:
+If you want to use an Datamic Free, you will need to:

+1. [THIS PR NEEDS HELP HERE] Download/install/start Datomic
-1. Change all the `:datomic-uri` settings under `resources/*.edn` to use `datomic:mem://petstore-full`.`
+2. Change all the `:datomic-uri` settings under `resources/*.edn` to use `datomic:free://localhost:4334/petstore-full`.

 ## Getting started